 - In a large, deep skillet on medium heat add EVOO.
 Add smashed garlic & sauté a minute or two but don’t burn.

 - Add the 4 cans of cannellini beans and stir well until they begin to boil.
-Lower heat to medium-low and add 1 cup prepared sauce & small can of tomato paste with a small can of water.
+Lower heat to medium-low and add 4 cans of Hunt’s Tomato Sauce with basil, garlic & oregano OR 1 cup prepared sauce & small can of tomato paste with a small can of water.
 Add a little of the reserved pasta water if too thick.
 Combine well and continue to cook for about 10-15 minutes.

 - If you prefer a soupier pasta fasùl just add more of the reserved pasta water until it’s the consistency you like.